 This technical update provides additional guidance relating to how the Functional Requirements can be satisfied in our Technical Manual.
-The Must Haves section below indicates the information we need and this is followed by guidance on how to it may satisfy our Functional Requirements.
+The provision of information section below indicates the information we need and this is followed by guidance on how to it may satisfy our Functional Requirements.

 For warranty purposes we require the following:

-Where air impermeable roof coverings are used with an LR underlay there is a risk of moisture accumulation on the underside of the outer weatherproof covering (within the batten space under the tiles).
-To reduce the risk of potentially damaging condensation, the batten space should be ventilated (see Figure 1).
+Where air impermeable roof coverings are used with an LR underlay to a cold pitched roof proposal there is a risk of moisture accumulation on the underside of the outer weatherproof covering (within the batten space under the tiles).
+To reduce the risk of potentially damaging condensation, the batten space should be ventilated (see figure 1).
 This should be achieved by means of counter battens and vents at both low and high level:

 Note: Alternative methods of ventilating the batten void should provide an equivalent level of ventilation.

-A HR underlay provides high vapour resistance on the cold side of the thermal insulation, preventing the diffusion of water vapour from the loft in to the batten space; it is therefore essential that the loft space be ventilated in accordance with BS5250 and Section 11 of our Technical Manual.
+A High Resistance (HR) underlay provides high vapour resistance on the cold side of the roof void, preventing the diffusion of water vapour from the loft in to the batten space; it is therefore essential that the loft space be ventilated in accordance with BS5250 and the Roofs section of our Technical Manual.

 Determining if the underlay is HR or LR